 Dolby Atmos is able to render this by converting the channels into a virtual binaural 360° output from a headphones’ speakers.
 This process builds upon Dolby Headphone technology, which is used in popular headsets like the Razer Thresher Ultimate.
 Another common example of mobile Dolby Atmos is the Samsung Galaxy S10.

-Is Atmos good for VR?
+Is Dolby Atmos good for VR?

 Absolutely.
-We process plenty of information auditorily.
+We process plenty of auditory information.
 Thus, in order for VR games and cinema to be effective, the audio too must be immersive.
 Enter: Dolby Atmos.
 In 2016, Dolby Atmos was used in the VR film Perspective Chapter 2: The Misdemeanor.
 It’s filmed from the first-person perspective, so accurate audio reproduction is imperative to keep the viewer engaged and their belief suspended.
 Ceri Thomas of Dolby stated, “we enable the viewer to empathize with those characters, to hear their voice in a unique way.”

 While Dolby Atmos may not be the sexiest of technologies out there, it’s certainly permeated the world of entertainment.
 Whether you’re seeing a movie at your favorite spot or staying in to stream your favorite movie, there are many ways to experience Atmos audio.
 With the release of the Sennheiser Ambeo soundbar and more akin sound systems to come, we’ll likely continue to hear about Dolby Atmos and its evolution especially as VR content becomes more accessible.